-NECSUS accepts both solicited and unsolicited submissions for consideration on a rolling basis throughout the year in addition to book, festival, and exhibition reviews (see specific submission guidelines for the review section at the end of the page).
+NECSUS accepts both solicited and unsolicited submissions for consideration in addition to book, film festival, and exhibition reviews (see specific submission guidelines for the review section at the end of the page).
 Prior to developing a complete manuscript authors are asked to submit an abstract (300 words max.) with short bio (100 words max.) and 3-5 key bibliographic sources to the editors, who will make a preliminary decision regarding the topic’s relevance to the journal’s aims and scope and will provide suggestions for developing the manuscript.

 Manuscripts and manuscript proposals and other editorial correspondence should be sent to:

 Most manuscripts require revision by the author before final acceptance.
-Revised manuscripts accepted for publication must be submitted as unformatted word-processed text without embedded illustrations or auto-formatted references and each illustration should be submitted as a separate high-resolution file (see the following section on submission requirements).
+Revised manuscripts accepted for publication must be submitted as unformatted Word documents without embedded illustrations or auto-formatted reference sections.
+Each illustration should be submitted as a separate high-resolution file (see the following section on submission requirements).
 Texts must be accompanied by a 100-word abstract, 4-5 keywords, and a 100-word bio.
 After a manuscript is accepted, it is edited at the editorial office and returned to the author for approval prior to publication.

 Submission of an article is taken to imply that it has not been previously published internationally and has not been submitted for publication elsewhere (this does not include commissioned translations).
-The author stays the owner of the copyright on his/her own work.
+The author remains the owner of the copyright on their own work.

 - Files can be e-mailed.